perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 It is assumed you have installed Ubuntu Server on a VM or bare metal or you are able to follow the steps yourself with your chosen operating system.

-It will make your life incredibly easier if you do this on a clean operating system with nothing else installed.
+It will make your life easier if you do this on a clean operating system with nothing else installed.

-The first time I attempted this I had already installed Pihole and Docker (Docker not required) and it caused me so many issues it was easier to start from scratch.
+The first time I attempted this I had already installed Pihole and Docker (Docker not required) and it caused me issues, it was simpler to start with a fresh OS.

-At the bottom will be links to official documentation if that assists you.
+At the bottom will be links to official documentation if that assists you, there are some troubleshooting steps in the official dnscrypt github page should you need it.

 ## Installing DNSCrypt-proxy

 ### Step 1

-Elevate your console to root as you will be requiring it a LOT and doing so will bypass a lot of password entries.
+Elevate your console to root as you will be requiring elevated privileges a LOT and doing so will bypass a lot of password entries.

 `sudo -s`

 ### Step 2

-Check what listening to port 53.
+Check what is listening on port 53.

-If there is a service running on port 53 it will cause a conflict and DNSCrypt will not run successfully.
+If there is a service running on port 53 it will cause a conflict and DNSCrypt this process will not be successful.
 This is why I mentioned not installing Pihole first.

 Later on we will be disabling the operating system's DNS functionality and replacing it with DNSCrypt-proxy.